utsavpatel22/Yolov3_DeepSort_Pytorch/README.md

 For more detailed information about the algorithms and their corresponding lisences used in this project access their official github implementations.

+## Additional set up steps for Intel Realsense D435

+We are using Python 3, so to set up CV Bridge we need to